 Storyline – 7/10

 If this game really had to play out as much like a film as it does, then it was imperative that it at least had a decent story; and the story isn’t too bad to be fair.
 It tells of a freelance journalist named Miles Upshur, who is tipped off by an anonymous source about events happening at Mount Massive Asylum.
 He decides to go and investigate, but unfortunately, he ends up finding more than what he’d bargained for, and immediately resolves to escape with his life.
 As far as survival horror stories go, whilst pretty typical, it is particularly scary.
-The majority of the scares in this game come not from either the copious amount of jump scares or buckets of blood, but from the constant feeling of tension, which has been a device used not only in video games before it, but in top-notch horror films as well as classic literature.
-I also like the element of players having to discovery the back-story of Mount Massive Asylum for themselves through the documentation found throughout the game.
+The majority of the scares in this game come not from either the copious amount of jump scares or buckets of blood, but from the constant feeling of tension, which has been a device used not only in video games before it but in top-notch horror films as well as classic literature.
+I also like the element of players having to discover the back-story of Mount Massive Asylum for themselves through the documentation found throughout the game.
 But the game’s story loses marks for its lack of uniqueness.
-I mean, how many games or films before it have depicted people travelling to reportedly dangerous places and subsequently finding more than what they would’ve liked?
+I mean, how many games or films before it have depicted people traveling to reportedly dangerous places and subsequently finding more than what they would’ve liked?

 Originality – 4/10

 In addition to the game’s overall story probably sounding very familiar to fans of horror in general, the uniqueness found in the game’s play also has an extremely negative impact.
 I think the only thing this game would probably be good for is testing horror fan’s limits, as it is at least an incredibly scary experience.

 To summarize, all this game did for me was perpetuate my constant concern that most games in this particular genre focus too much on scaring people and take focus away from what truly matters; the gameplay.
 Whilst it does have very decent visuals and a story worthy of fan’s attention, it doesn’t take long for Outlast to outlast its appeal, in my opinion.